sugarlabs/musicblocks/js/README.md

 ## How to define a new block

-Note: You should directly start with this step if the block you want to add doesn't require a new file and makes use of an existing file inside `js/blocks`.
+Note: You should directly start with this step if you want to add your block to an existing palette.
+Start with searching the file inside `js/blocks` associated with the palette you want to add your new block to.
 <!--
 Note: New blocks are now added to the appropriate file in the `blocks` subdirectory.
 Much of the discussion below is still somewhat relevant